tfpf/mersenne-twister/README.md

 The behaviour of this implementation matches the required behaviour of an MT19937 implementation as set down by the C++ standard.
 However, it is faster than GCC's and Clang's implementations.
 In theory, its speed is on par with that of C.
 S. Larsen's implementation (which is … extremely fast:sweat_smile:).
-In practice, it is a hair slower—since it is meant to be used as a shared object, each function will have some lookup overhead.
+In practice, it is a couple of nanoseconds slower—since it is meant to be used as a shared object, each function has some lookup overhead.

 See [`doc`](doc) for the documentation of this package. [`examples`](examples) contains usage examples.
 For performance analysis, go to [`benchmarks`](benchmarks).